flxdot/matdoc/README.md

 The output can be seen here: **[uml-diagram.txt](doc/uml-examples/uml-diagram.txt)**

-With a a plantUML editor of your choise (see chapter below) you can now create beatifull class diagrams:
+With a plantUML editor of your choise (see chapter below) you can now create beautiful class diagrams:

 ![uml-diagram.png](doc/uml-examples/uml-diagram.png)